SalishSeaCast/NEMO-Cmd/docs/subcommands.rst

     gather         Gather results from a NEMO run. help           print detailed help for another command prepare        Prepare a NEMO run
+    run            Prepare, execute, and gather results from a NEMO model run.

 For details of the arguments and options for a sub-command use :command:`nemo help <sub-command>`.